Dr. Kaproth's Research Projects

 3. Teaching opportunities (Teach Assistantship with $10k stipend and tuition waiver);

-4. Additional summer support (Research Assistantship with $5k stipend);
+4. Additional summer support (Research Assistantship if herbarium-based work);

 5. Contacts in academia and with regional partners (University of Montana, Michigan State University, MN Dept. of Natural Resources, the University of Minnesota, The Prairie Enthusiasts, Morton Arboretum, etc.)